-With our property dating back to early 15th century and our sister pub, The Wheatsheaf at Bough Beech, thought to have been built in the 14th century, they were both around in the days where Henry VIII was known to gallivant around the local countryside pursuing his many whims.
+With our property dating back to early 15th century it is believed it was around in the days where Henry VIII was known to gallivant around the local countryside pursuing his many whims.

 With Hever Castle just down the road, its owner Sir Thomas Boleyn (the father of Henry’s doomed wife, Anne) is said to have bought property in Chiddingstone village during the early 1500s.

 Believed to be the oldest working shop in the country today, one of those properties (now the gift shop, grocery store and Post Office known as The Tulip Tree) dates way back to 1453.

 For a while, Thomas and his family must have led an idyllic life – but then Henry decided to execute his daughter and the family fell from the king’s grace.
 Today’s soap opera plot writers are still playing catch up with that one.

 Henry’s connection with Kent had already formed long before his romantic pursuits brought him to this corner of the Garden of England, however.

 In 1493, at the tender age of three, he was appointed Constable of Dover Castle and Lord Warden of the Cinque Ports.